finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 PortfoliosApi apiInstance = new PortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-Object portfolioProperties = null; // Object | The property values to be upserted to the portfolio.
-Time variant properties must have an EffectiveFrom date. try {
+Object portfolioProperties = null; // Object | The property values to be upserted to the portfolio OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+The effective date of the change try {
-    PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, portfolioProperties);
+    PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, portfolioProperties, effectiveAt);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling PortfoliosApi#upsertPortfolioProperties");